Why, hello there! This post might contain affiliate links, which means I earn a commission (at no extra cost to you!) if you purchase from them.

 Hokkaido is such an underappreciated tourist destination for foreign travelers to Japan.
 This northern island is incredibly popular amongst Japanese during the summer (it’s considerably colder compared to Tokyo and Kyoto) and is also famous for snow sports during the winter.

 During the summer months, however, Hokkaido is known for its incredible flower fields.
+If you’d like to visit Hokkaido, I’ve got a guide to things to do during the summer in Hokkaido!

 Tip for visiting: Located in a town called Biei, Shikisai no Oka gets SUPER busy with tourists looking for flowers during the spring and summer.
 If there’s a specific flower field you want to visit, make sure you visit as early as you can, as it can get crowded!